Skip to main content

 2. Who Must File: Employers and employees

-1. Purpose: To petition for CW-1 workers in the CNMI
+1. Purpose: To petition for CW-1 workers in the Commonwealth of the Northern Mariana Islands (CNMI)

-1. Purpose: To classify employees as L-1 transferees under a blanket petition
+1. Purpose: To classify employees as L-1 intracompany transferees under a blanket petition

 2. Who Must File: Employers with an approved blanket L petition

-1. Purpose: Petition for noncitizen workers' permanent residency.
+1. Purpose: To petition for a noncitizen worker’s permanent residency

-1. Purpose: To classify as Amerasian, widow(er), or special immigrant
+1. Purpose: To request classification as an Amerasian, widow(er), or special immigrant

-2. Who Must File: Eligible individuals under these categories
+2. Who Must File: Eligible individuals applying under one of these categories

 1. Purpose: To petition for status as an immigrant investor